vansky/bibfile_cleaner/README.md

 *Enforces curly brace delimiters around each value of a key-value pair (replaces existing delimiters)
 *Lists duplicate IDs
 *Standardizes author names to {LAST}, FIRST

+Also includes alignbib.py, which standardizes bib ID format in preparation for merging a new bibfile into an existing bibfile.

+Usage:

+    python alignbib.py bibfile.in bibfile.out
+    cat bibfile.out >> bibfile.old
+    python cleanbib.py bibfile.old bibfile.new

+Default ID format is last1(|last2|etal)year3year4.
+Also removes 'file' key-value pairs from bibfile.in in order to remove the other bibfile's Mendeley information.